Visionatrix/VixFlowsDocs/docs/AdminManual/Installation/proxy_gemini.md

     - Enter your **Google API Key** in the designated field.
     - Leave the **"Google Proxy"** field empty.

-3. Select the Gemini Model:
+3. You can select the Gemini Model to use in Visionatrix settings:

-     - **Gemini Flash**: An affordable option suitable for most users.
+     - **Gemini Flash**(*default*): An affordable option suitable for most users.
      - **Gemini Pro**: Offers superior results but is **not available for free**.